francoisjacquet/rosariosis/README.md

 * Students can be searched by not only gender, ethnicity, grade level, etc., but also by their schedule, activities, absences, eligibility, grades, GPA, and class rank, where appropriate.

+* Students can ask for tutor (Teacher/Student) for each course that he has, after that he can add rates and comments  about the session.

+* Students can take an online courses and after each course, there will be an online quiz to evaluate students.

 * A comprehensive grade book that allows teachers to establish grade ranges, weight assignments, track assignments, and issue quarterly and semester